awslabs/aws-athena-query-federation/athena-dynamodb/README.md

 ## Costs

-The costs for use this solutions, depends on AWS resorces used (like all AWS Solutions), so pay attemption on [Athena, lambda and DynamoDB pricing](https://aws.amazon.com/pricing/) to understad the investments.
-Especial attemption on [DynamoDB pricing](https://aws.amazon.com/dynamodb/pricing/), cause if you scan (queries not using the partition and sort key) the costs could increase fast.
-For more information read the [DynamoDB Documentation](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/best-practices.html).
+The costs for use of this solution depends on the underlying AWS resources being used.
+Pay special attention to [DynamoDB pricing](https://aws.amazon.com/dynamodb/pricing/) since queries using scans can consume a large number of RCU's.